Katas - why, when and how

 Updated version was published at DZone.

-Katas, have their name and inspiration from the Japanese karate, that focus on a specific and only one thing at time and bet on repetition to improve little by little.
-As already mentioned by Felienne in her book The programmer’s brain [1] repetition is not something that programmers rely on to improve their skills, in that sense, repetition seems to be something bad that should be avoided at all costs.
+Katas, have their name and inspiration from Japanese karate, which focuses on a specific and only one thing at a time and bets on repetition to improve little by little.
+As already mentioned by Felienne in her book The Programmer’s Brain [1] repetition is not something that programmers rely on to improve their skills, in that sense, repetition seems to be something bad that should be avoided at all costs.

 Katas journey